ajvincent/cross-stitch/_03_passthrough_types/README.md

   b.
 The return signature must allow for signalling to execute the next callback.

 [Array.prototype.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) gives a pretty good model for this.

+## Diving in: generating types from existing types

 So here's a new mockup, from existing code: